Today, the 24th of July, is my birthday.

 I also wanted to share this information because becoming debt-free has change our life.

 As I write this, I’m sitting at the kitchen table, looking out at the green, rolling countryside.
 We’re vacationing in a small German village for my birthday.
 We’ve been to multiple countries and some amazing locations – all possible because we’re debt-free.
+Also possible because airlines like EasyJet have crazy cheap flights.

 Side note: It blows my mind that they’re able to mow the hills here, even when some are almost completely vertical.
 Kudos to the Germans and their impressive engineering that apparently carries over to farming.